combio-dku/HiCAT/README.md

 - It was developed using python3, but also run in R as well.
 - HiCAT works in marker-based mode utilizing only the existing lists of markers.

-## Installation using pip, importing MarkerCount in Python
+## Installation using pip, importing HiCAT in Python

 HiCAT can be installed using pip command.
 With python3 installed in your system, simply use the follwing command in a terminal.